mountd

 default is to leave the limit unchanged.

--p or --port num
+-p num or -P num or --port num

--H or --ha-callout prog
+-H prog or --ha-callout prog

 rpc.mountd to be used in a High Availability NFS (HA-NFS) envi-

-son for the callout.
-The second will be the name of the client
+will be the name of the client performing the mount.
+The third

-client is mounting.
-The last is the number of concurrent mounts
+will be the path that the client is mounting.
+The last is the

-that we believe the client has of that path.
+number of concurrent mounts that we believe the client has of

 -s, --state-directory-path directory

-specify a directory in which to place statd state information.
+Specify a directory in which to place statd state information.

 If this option is not specified the default of /var/lib/nfs is